jerm-jerm/quartz/content/DND Mystrala/1. The World/3 Items/The Icebreaker.md

 The ship was destroyed by [[Briggs]], when the group was confronted by Gunner in the bay of [[New Calim]] and [[Sundara]] refused to give Gunner the remaining Shipstarting Scrolls, instead burning them in his face.
 He attacked the group and Briggs blew up the ship engine during the escape (Session [[22 - 02182024|22]] and [[23 - 02232024|23]]).

-Repaired by Solonor and is back in order, [[Gunner Ironford]] has it in some undisclosed location.
+Repaired by Solonor and is back in order, [[Gunner Ironford]] has it presumably in Ironford.

 ### Location
 - Currently unknown